mh0w/Text-to-Speech-TTS-3000/README.md

 3) Minimise the console once you see "TTS 3000 in now running"
 4) Highlight some text, such as in a browser, Word document, or PDF, and press CTRL + b (default, can be changed)

+Note: TTS 300 creates temporary audio files, so be aware of who has access to your TTS 3000 folder.
+Anyone with access to the TTS 3000 folder will be able to see the temporary TTS 3000 audio files while they exist.

 ![image](https://user-images.githubusercontent.com/82766547/227897143-dede1e3a-16f4-415c-9c2a-96c5b45bf780.png)